MicrosoftDocs/kaizala-docs/Articles/Actions/tutorial.md

 We will create an “Ask Feedback” Action which will allow Kaizala users to ask for feedback from other users in terms of 1-to-5 star ratings on questions asked – along with any comments they would like to provide.

+You can download sample Kaizala Action packages from [here](https://manage.kaiza.la/MiniApps/DownloadSDK).

 ## Pre-requisites
 * A smartphone (Android/iOS) with Kaizala app installed
 * An Office365 Account